 The Top 5 Sources of Inflammation

-Eating an anti-inflammatory diet that includes plenty of leafy greens, healthy fats, and clean-sourced protein is one of the best ways to reduce your risk of chronic illness.
+Eating an anti-inflammatory diet that includes plenty of leafy greens, healthy fats, and organic, grass-fed meats and wild-caught fish is one of the best ways to reduce your risk of chronic illness.
 A daily smoothie made with my Organic Greens powder is a surefire way to maximize your intake of vitamins and minerals and support your body’s inflammatory response.
 The easily dissolved powder is rich in the superfoods and phytonutrients missing from our modern diets.

 When you have a leaky gut, it’s as if you’re throwing a drawbridge wide open for toxins, microbes, and immune-triggering food particles.
 These particles then flow freely throughout your bloodstream, where they can do some serious damage.
 A high-carb diet containing many inflammatory foods is one of the main culprits behind leaky gut.
 Other factors include medications, gut infections such as SIBO and Candida overgrowth, and stress.

 The particles that escape into your bloodstream are seen as foreign invaders by your immune system.
 Your immune system uses inflammation to attack them in the same way it fights off a virus or bacterial infection.
 However, as your gut remains leaky, even something as simple as eating lunch causes this reaction because food particles are invading your bloodstream.
 Your immune system is constantly sending out wave after wave of inflammation, to the point where your body becomes chronically inflamed.